EU-US DATA PRIVACY FRAMEWORK, UK EXTENSION TO THE EU-US DATA PRIVACY FRAMEWORK AND SWISS-US DATA PRIVACY FRAMEWORK PRIVACY POLICY

 • Recourse, Enforcement and Liability.

-ABOUT THE PRIVACY SHIELD FRAMEWORKS
+ABOUT THE DATA PRIVACY FRAMEWORKS

-Participating in the Privacy Shield Program is a voluntary self-certification processes for companies operating in the U.S. Companies that certify to the programs represent that they are upholding privacy standards for Personal Data received from the EU and Switzerland.
+Participating in the Data Privacy Frameworks is a voluntary self-certification process for companies operating in the U.S. Companies that certify to the Frameworks represent that they are upholding privacy standards for Personal Data received from the EEA, UK and Switzerland.
 These standards exceed current US privacy standards.
-Compliance with the Principles is enforced by the U.S. Federal Trade Commission (the “FTC”).
-The FTC has jurisdiction over ABB.
-Accordingly, ABB is subject to the investigatory and enforcement powers of the FTC.
+Compliance with the respective Framework Principles is enforced by the

-Adherence to the Principles may be limited: (a) to the extent necessary to meet national security, public interest, or law enforcement requirements; (b) by statute, government regulation, or case law that creates conflicting obligations or explicit authorizations; or (c) if the effect of the EU Directive, EU Member State law, or Swiss Act is to allow exceptions or derogations.
+Adherence to the respective Principles may be limited: (a) to the extent necessary to meet national security, public interest, or law enforcement requirements; (b) by statute, government regulation, or case law that creates conflicting obligations or explicit authorizations; or (c) if the effect of the EU General Data Protection Regulation (“EU GDPR”), EU Member State law, UK General Data Protection Regulation (“UK GDPR”) or UK Data Protection Act of 2018, or Swiss Federal Data Protection Act (“FDPA”) is to allow exceptions or derogations.

 SCOPE